Terry Blade: Career

-On January 6, 2023, Blade released his blues single "Won't Be Around".
-The song earned a Hollywood Independent Music Award nomination and entered the Country Up & Coming Chart on New Music Weekly after receiving national radio airplay.
-Blade directed and produced the song's music video which premiered at the Tribeca Festival.
-The California Film Institute later curated the video as an official selection of the Mill Valley Film Festival.
-The video earned a nomination at the 14th Hollywood Music in Media Awards and was shortlisted for a Cresta Award.
-The video won the awards for Best Music Video at Bare Bones International Film Festival, Moondance International Film Festival, Prague Independent Film Festival,and Vienna Independent Film Festival.
+Blade released the blues single "Won’t Be Around" on January 6, 2023.
+The song received a Hollywood Independent Music Award nomination and entered the New Music Weekly Country Up & Coming chart following national radio airplay.
+Blade directed and produced the song's music video, which premiered at the Tribeca Film Festival.
+It went on to screen as official selections of the Mill Valley Film Festival, Roxbury International Film Festival, and the San Luis Obispo International Film Festival.The video received a nomination at the 14th Hollywood Music in Media Awards.
+The video won Best Music Video awards at the Bare Bones International Film Festival, Moondance International Film Festival, Prague Independent Film Festival, the Vienna Independent Film Festival, and the World Music & Independent Film Festival.